-Note: This field is only filled in for St. Coletta Special Education PCS as it is the only charter LEA that exclusively serves students with disabilities.
+\Note: This field is only filled in for St. Coletta Special Education PCS as it is the only charter LEA that exclusively serves students with disabilities.

 LEA mai exclusively serves students with disabilities.
 STUDENT DATA POINTS Total number of instructional days: 169 days School Number of instructional days, not including holidays or professional School development days, for the majority of the school.
 If your school has certain grades with different calendars, please note it.
 Suspension Rate: 32.4% PCSB number of students with out of school suspensions and in the school's 2015 audit number of students enrolled as of Oct.
 2015 audit Expulsion Rate: 1.7% PCSB number of students expelled and in the school's 2015 audit number of students enrolled as of Oct.
 2015 audit × 100 Instructional Time Lost to Out-of-School Suspension Rate: 0.8% PCSB (sum of all suspension days for all students due to out of school suspensions) (sum of enrollment days for all students for the SY 2015 - 16 school year) × 100 Average Daily Attendance: The SRA requires annual reports to include a school's average daily PCSB membership.
-1 CSD To meet this requirement, PCSB will provide following verified data points: (1) audited enrollment; (2) mid-year withdrawals; and (3) mid-year entries.
-(No action necessary.)
-PCSB Midyear Withdrawals: Validated in mid-August number of students in the Oct.
-2015 audit count who are not on the school's roster through May 31, 2016 × 100 number of students enrolled as of Oct 2015 audit Midyear Entries: Validated in mid-August 1 0 1 1 1 1 1 0 0 1 0 1 0 1 1 PCSB number of students who enroll after Oct.
+1 CSD To meet this requirement, PCSB will provide following verified data points: (1) audited enrollment; (2) mid-year withdrawals; and (3) mid-year entries. ( No action necessary. ) PCSB Midyear Withdrawals: Validated in mid-August number of students in the Oct.
+2015 audit count who are not on the school's roster through May 31, 2016 × 100 number of students enrolled as of Oct 2015 audit Midyear Entries: Validated in mid-August PCSB number of students who enroll after Oct.
 2015 audit and remained enrolled through May 31, 2016 number of students enrolled as of Oct.
-2015 audit × 100 number of statents emotion as of occ 2015 addit Promotion Rate: 100.0% PCSB number of students who advanced ≥ 1 grade level in the LEA based on the grade level PCSB in the Oct.
+2015 audit × 100 number of students emotied as of Oct 2015 addit Promotion Rate: 100.0% PCSB number of students who advanced ≥ 1 grade level in the LEA based on the grade level PCSD in the Oct.
 2014 and Oct.
 2015 audited enrollment files number of students enrolled as of Oct.
-2015 audit PCSB College Acceptance Rates: Not applicable (SY14- number of 12 grade students accepted to a full time college or university × 100 15) number of 12 grade students DOOD College Admission Test Scores: Not applicable PCSB mumber of comment and 12 students consider at least 200 in CAT 2 16 and into a ACT (SY14- number of current grade 12 students scoring at least 800 in SAT & 16 or higher in ACT × 100 15) number of grade 12 students Graduation Rates: Not applicable number of students in cohort who graduated by June or August 2015 PCSB with a standard dinolma (SY14- numer of first time grade 9 students in fall 2011 + transfers in - transfers out - × 100 15) emigrants - students who pass away FACULTY AND STAFF DATA POINTS Teacher Attrition Rate: 52.6% number of teachers retired /resigned/outplaced School between October 5, 2015 and first day of school in 2016 (number of teachers employed as of October 5, 2015) Number of Teachers: 38 Calcari "Teacher" is defined as any adult responsible for the instruction of students at School least 50% of the time, including, but not limited to, lead teachers, teacher residents, special education teachers, and teacher fellows.
-0.1.1 Teacher Salary School 1.
+2015 audit PCSB College Acceptance Rates: Not applicable (SY14- number of 12 grade students accepted to a full time college or university × 100 15) number of 12 grade students DCCD College Admission Test Scores: Not applicable PCSB number of support mode 12 students seering at least 200 in SAT & 16 or higher in ACT (SY14- number of current grade 12 students scoring at least 800 in SAT & 16 or higher in ACT × 100 15) number of grade 12 students Graduation Rates: Not applicable number of students in cohort who graduated by June or August 2015 PCSB with a standard dinolma (SY14- numer of first time grade 9 students in fall 2011 + transfers in - transfers out - × 100 15) emigrants - students who pass away FACULTY AND STAFF DATA POINTS Teacher Attrition Rate: 52.6% number of teachers retired /resigned/outplaced School between October 5, 2015 and first day of school in 2016 (number of teachers employed as of October 5, 2015) Number of Teachers: 38 "Teacher" is defined as any adult mean ancible for the instruction of students at Cabaal "Teacher" is defined as any adult responsible for the instruction of students at School least 50% of the time, including, but not limited to, lead teachers, teacher residents, special education teachers, and teacher fellows.
+C-1 1 Teacher Salary School 1.
 Average: \$ 61,848 2.
 Range Minimum: \$45,194 Maximum: \$81,947